(Note: the slides do not show correctly on all browsers. I use Firefox and here they show just fine.)

 I also want to get away from the notion of linearity (of time).
 Students come to believe that the different verb structures (commonly called ‘tenses’) semantically express time; ‘time’ most commonly meant to refer to linear time: present, past and future.
 This is not the case as I intend to show.

 Trying to explain the English verb forms in reference to linear time leads to a lot of confusion when it comes to understanding the meaning of the four forms above.
 The reason for this is simple: its not correct.
 Only one form really refers to time in its most frequent use: the second form or ‘past tense’.
-(Which is why linguists explain that English has only two tenses and not sixteen or more – the number varies according to which list you look at).

 I have come to find that a circular arrangement of the four forms can capture the systematicity of how they work together quite nicely and definitely better than a list of all possible verb form combinations.